diogomachado-bioinfo/biotext/README.md

 ## AMINOcode (biotext.aminocode)
 - `biotext.aminocode.encode_string`: Encodes a string using AMINOcode.
 - `biotext.aminocode.encode_list`: Encodes all strings in a list using AMINOcode.
 - `biotext.aminocode.decode_string`: Decodes a string encoded with AMINOcode.
 - `biotext.aminocode.decode_list`: Decodes all strings in a list encoded with AMINOcode.

 ## DNAbits (biotext.dnabits)
 - `biotext.dnabits.encode_string`: Encodes a string using DNAbits.
 - `biotext.dnabits.decode_string`: Decodes a string encoded with DNAbits.
 - `biotext.dnabits.encode_list`: Encodes all strings in a list using DNAbits.
 - `biotext.dnabits.decode_list`: Decodes all strings in a list encoded with DNAbits.

 ## FASTA Tools (biotext.fastatools)
 - `biotext.fastatools.import_fasta`: Imports a FASTA file.
 - `biotext.fastatools.export_fasta`: Creates a FASTA file from a list of sequences.
 - `biotext.fastatools.create_seqrecord_list`: Creates a list of SeqRecord objects from a list of sequences.
 - `biotext.fastatools.run_clustalo`: Performs multiple sequence alignment using Clustal Omega.
 - `biotext.fastatools.get_consensus`: Retrieves the consensus sequence from a set of sequences.
 - `biotext.fastatools.get_header`: Retrieves the headers from a list of SeqRecord objects.
 - `biotext.fastatools.get_seq`: Retrieves the sequences from a list of SeqRecord objects.
-- `biotext.fastatools.fasta_to_mat`: Converts FASTA sequences to a matrix representation.
+- `biotext.fastatools.fasta_to_mat`: Converts FASTA sequences to a vectorial representation.

-## PubMed Tools (biotext.pubmedtoos)
-- `biotext.aminocode.pubmed_search_biopython`: Searches the PubMed database using a given term.
-- `biotext.aminocode.pubmed_search_edirect`: Searches the PubMed database using the Entrez Direct tool.
-- `biotext.aminocode.prepare_edirect_folder`: Prepares the Entrez Direct folder for use with the pubmed_search_edirect function.

 ## Word Embedding Tools (biotext.wordembtools)
 - `biotext.wordembtools.WordEmbedding`: A class for generating word embeddings from a collection of texts.

 ---